 - Cassandra Truth

 - Evil Twin: Kinda.
-The pod people are exact physical and mental duplicates of the originals, but are coldly logical and driven to ensure their species survives by converted all of humanity.
+The pod people are exact physical and mental duplicates of the originals, but are coldly logical and driven to ensure their species survives by converting all of humanity.

 - Infant Immortality: Averted multiple times in different versions, as children are either shown having already been replaced or about to be.
 One notable example comes from the '93 version with Marti's younger brother.